gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Say:

 >"*You have finished this part.
-Next you have two computer tests.
+Next you have two computer tasks.
 Do you want to continue or have a little break?*"

 ### Set-up for computer-based tasks